amanda-ni/CarND-Behavioral-Cloning-P3/writeup_template.md

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road.
 In actuality, I had a function called `random_augmentation`, which randomly chose the camera perspective (left,, right, or center).
 This is probably a matter of semantics, since indeed, data *was* collected on either side of the car, but for my purposes, I simply called a single point in time a sample.
 This means that through a single epoch, each point in time would only be used once.
 The code to do so is documented in my `generator.py` code, which is the off-GPU code that I used to prepare the data before handing it to Keras.

+Additionally, I drove the car both clockwise and counter-clockwise on the track so that the car effectively sees an entirely new track, which can be thought of as a new dataset.

 For details about how I created the training data, see the next section.